gradle/native-platform/readme.md

 ### Ubuntu

 The g++ compiler is required to build the native library.
-You will need the `g++` package for this.
-Usually this is already installed.
+You will need to install the `g++` package for this.

 You need to install the `libncurses5-dev` package to pick up the ncurses header files.
 Also worth installing the `ncurses-doc` package too.